Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 4. Visit Savannah GA During Spring Break

-The historic River Street has centuries-old structures that have been converted into pubs, restaurants, coffee, and antique shops.
+The historic River Street has centuries-old historical buildings that have been converted into pubs, great restaurants, coffee, and antique shops.
 And there are tons of things to do in Savannah for families.

 If you or your kids are into ghosts, there are several ghost tours that are neat to check out.
 If your family enjoys museums, Tricentennial Park has the Savannah History Museum, Georgia State Railroad Museum, and the Savannah Children’s Museum.